x-ira/arc-chat/README.md

 >  **Mission**: Anonymous communication through secure relay networks - no servers, no logs, no compromise.
 >
->  **How it works**: Your messages are relayed through multiple encrypted hops across our peer-to-peer network, ensuring complete anonymity and censorship resistance.
 ## Demo: [Mitrá - मित्र](http://54.183.244.205:1024/)
 ## Core Features
 - __Anonymous__: